majohdezo/Covid_Dashboard/README.md

 You need to run a local server.

 Open the local server and click on the `Covid_Dashboard` folder.
-There you will be able to see the visualize the data of the Covid cases in Mexico during 2020.
+There you will be able to visualize the data of the Covid cases in Mexico during 2020.

 ![image](https://github.com/majohdezo/Covid_Dashboard/blob/main/Gif/Chart1.gif)